Commercial Heating for Restaurants, Pubs & Hospitality Spaces UK Guide

 Start with the space you need to heat first — dining room, terrace, pub garden, guest room, reception or function area — then choose the heater style and controls that best fit the venue layout and the way the space is used.

-Helpful heating design, stronger zoning and the right heater type usually matter far more than just choosing the biggest wattage on the page.
+Helpful heating design, stronger zoning and the right heater type usually matter far more than simply choosing the biggest wattage on the page.